chargetrip/examples/route-path/README.md

 For the purpose of this example, we use **Tesla Model S**, **Amsterdam** as an origin and **Berlin** as a destination point.
 If you want to expand on this example and select another car, please look in the [API documentation](https://docs.chargetrip.com/#cars) on how to do so.

 Our Playground has a station database that is populated with freely available European station data from [OCM](https://openchargemap.org/site) so you can try planning routes across Europe.
-Importing your own database or using one of the databases Chargetrip has an integration with, is possible.
+Importing your own database or using one of the databases Chargetrip has an isntegration with, is possible.
 For more details, contact us.

 ### Technical stack